MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

   - Microsoft Teams
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to use the Teams for Education easy policy setup tool to set safe policies for students and educators in your school.
+description: Learn how to use the Teams for Education easy policy setup tool to set up safe policies for students and educators in your school.
 f1keywords:
 ---

-# Set policies using the Teams for Education easy policy setup tool
+# Set up policies using the Teams for Education easy policy setup tool

 > [!NOTE]
 > For the larger story on assigning policies in Teams, see [Assign policies to your users in Teams](assign-policies.md).

 ## Overview

 Policies in Teams let you control how Teams behaves in your environment and what features are available to users.
-For example, there are calling policies, meeting policies, and messaging policies, to name a few, and each policy area has its own collection of policy settings.
+For example, there are calling policies, meeting policies, and messaging policies, to name a few, and each policy area has its own collection of settings that can be adjusted to control access.

 To maintain student safety, use policies to control what students can do in Teams.
-For example, you can use policies to control who can use private chat and private calling, who can schedule meetings, and what content types can be shared.
-In most cases, policies must be adjusted for both students and educators to keep the environment safe.
+For example, use policies to control who can use private chat and private calling, who can schedule meetings, and what content types can be shared.
 You can also use policies to turn on Teams features that enrich your learning environment.

+Policies must be adjusted for both students and educators to keep the environment safe.
+Students should get the most conservative settings with the tightest restrictions to reduce the risk of receiving inappropriate levels of access.
+Educators and staff should have access to features that are appropriate for their roles.
+For example, educators should typically be allowed to schedule meetings but students should be restricted from doing so.

-To simplify managing policies, use the Teams for Education easy policy setup tool to quickly set up the most important set of policies to create a safe and productive learning environment for your students and educators.
+To simplify managing policies, use the Teams for Education easy policy setup tool to quickly set up the most important set of policies for a safe and productive learning environment.
+The tool sets up and assigns a set of policies with settings that are appropriate for your students and staff.
 This article walks you through how to run the tool and the steps you need to do after you run it.

 ## What does the easy policy setup tool do?